Tencent/tdesign-icons/README.md

 - [tdesign-icons-view](./packages/view)： Web Component Package for display TDesign Icons [![npm version](https://img.shields.io/npm/v/tdesign-icons-view.svg?style=flat)](https://www.npmjs.com/package/tdesign-icons-view) [![NPM downloads](http://img.shields.io/npm/dm/tdesign-icons-view.svg)](https://npmjs.org/package/tdesign-icons-view)
 - [tdesign-icons-svg](./packages/svg)：SVG package of TDesign Icons [![npm version](https://img.shields.io/npm/v/tdesign-icons-svg.svg?style=flat)](https://www.npmjs.com/package/tdesign-icons-svg) [![NPM downloads](http://img.shields.io/npm/dm/tdesign-icons-svg.svg)](https://npmjs.org/package/tdesign-icons-svg)

-# Develop Guide
+# Development Guide

-you can also clone this repository/workflow to generate your own icon resource and package as well.
+TDesign Icon repository is created to manage all TDesign Icons resources and packages.
+Y ou can also clone this repository to generate your own icon resource and package as well.

-## Add SVG source ⛽️
+## Add SVG Source ⛽️

 please add all icon svg source file into `svg/` dir.

 ## Generate Resources 🏗

-在根目录运行 `yarn generate`，该命令会在 `packages/` 目录下的各个子目录中生成资源文件。

-更新了原始图标资源之后，请务必运行 `yarn generate` 命令。

-此流程会生产发布到 CDN 的 iconfont 各字体资源、svgsprite 资源，并全量更新各框架包的单 Icon 的资源。
+execute `pnpm run generate` to update icon resource of all frameworks within `packages/` dir and the iconfont and svgsprite resource within `resources/` dir.

+If you have updated the original icon resources, please execute `pnpm run generate` again.

+## Update Versions and CHANGELOG 🔖

+execute `npx changeset`, and choose the version number change rules for each package according to the specific situation, and fill in the content of the `CHANGELOG`.

+then execute `pnpm changeset version`，the new content of `CHANGELOG` will be injected into the package.json and `CHANGELOG` of each framework package in the `packages/` directory in turn.

 ## Build NPM Packages 📦

-进入 `packages/` 目录下的各个子目录分别执行 `yarn build` 命令以执行构建。
+execute `pnpm run --filter "tdesign-icons-*" build` to build all framework packages.

+## Publish NPM Packages 🚀

+execute `pnpm publish -r` to publish all framework packages.

 # License